Cesky Krumlov Architecture

 Explore Cesky Krumlov Architecture: Churches, Palaces & More

 We spent a month in Cesky Krumlov researching its architecture and walking the main routes through the old town, Latrán, castle grounds, riverfront, and nearby viewpoints.
-This guide explains the major architectural areas, the details to look for, and the best ways to organize an architecture-focused visit.
+Drawing on that stay and further research, this page compares the castle, churches, town houses, streets, bridges, and viewpoints to help you decide what to see first, what details to notice, and how much time to allow.

 This page contains affiliate links.
 We may earn a small commission at no extra cost to you.